2025 MPBL season: Junior MPBL tournaments

 The third season of the MPBL's youth league, the Junior MPBL, is expected to begin in April 2025.

 Media

-This season will be the first of a new television deal with Solar Entertainment Corporation, succeeding Cignal TV, which was the league's television partner from 2022 to 2024.
-Solar airs a selection of "over 200 games" on Mondays, Thursdays, and Saturdays on its Solar Sports channel throughout the season.
-The league continues to stream all games on its social media platforms.
+This season was the first of a new television deal with Solar Entertainment Corporation, succeeding Cignal TV, which was the league's television partner from 2022 to 2024.
+Solar aired a selection of "over 200 games" on Mondays, Thursdays, and Saturdays on its Solar Sports channel throughout the season.
+The league continued to stream all games on its social media platforms.